caarlos0/discord-applemusic-rich-presence/README.md

-# Discord Apple Music Rich Presence
+# Discord's Rich Presence for Apple Music

 This is a simple binary that uses Apple Script to grab the current song being played on Apple Music, and reports it as Discord Rich Presence.